 A key part of ING’s piece is looking back to 2013 when the so-called ‘taper tantrum’ occurred after the Fed started discussing the reduction of its US Treasury debt purchases.
 The takeaway that stands out is that gold was the big loser with a fall of nearly 20% between May 01 and September 05 closely followed by EM currencies.

 Size of the tantrum

-ING’s base case is to see US 10 year yields at 1.75% for the year-end.
-They recognise the risk that 1.75% could be reached in the middle of this year.
+ING’s base case is to see US 10-year yields at 1.75% for the year-end.
+They recognize the risk that 1.75% could be reached in the middle of this year.